Packages and Binaries:

 transport option is given, the target mail server is determined

-from the appropriate DNS records for the domain of the
+from the appropriate DNS records for the domain of the recipient

-Supported formats for this include SERVER:PORT (supporting
+for this include SERVER:PORT (supporting names and IPv4

-names and IPv4 addresses); [SERVER]:PORT and SERVER/PORT
+addresses); [SERVER]:PORT and SERVER/PORT (supporting names,

-(supporting names, IPv4 and IPv6 addresses).
-A port set via
+IPv4 and IPv6 addresses).
+A port set via this option will only

-this option will only be used if the "--port" option is not
+be used if the "--port" option is not used.
+See also

-used.
-See also "--copy-routing".
+"--copy-routing".
 (Arg-Required, From-Prompt)

 -p, --port [<port>]

-Specify which TCP port on the target is to be used, or prompt
+Specify which TCP port on the target is to be used, or prompt if

-or "--tls-on-connect" options.
+"--tls-on-connect" options.
 (Arg-Required, From-Prompt)

 -li, --local-interface [<local-interface>[:<port>]]